Philipp238/Safe-Policy-Improvement-Approaches-on-Discrete-Markov-Decision-Processes/README.md

 ## Prerequisites

-This repository contains the code accompanying the paper "Safe Policy Improvement Approaches on Discrete Markov Decision Processes" (authors anononymous due to reviewing requirements), which investigates safe reinforcement learning by building on the paper "Safe Policy Improvement with Soft Baseline Bootstrapping" by Nadjahi et al. [1] and their code https://github.com/RomainLaroche/SPIBB.
+This repository contains the code accompanying the paper "Safe Policy Improvement Approaches on Discrete Markov Decision Processes" by Philipp Scholl, Felix Dietrich, Clemens Otte, and Steffen Udluft (accepted but not published yet) and the master's thesis "Evaluation of Safe Policy Improvement with Soft Baseline Bootstrapping" by Philipp Scholl [1], which investigates safe reinforcement learning by building on the paper "Safe Policy Improvement with Soft Baseline Bootstrapping" by Nadjahi et al. [2] and their code https://github.com/RomainLaroche/SPIBB.

 The code is implemented in Python 3 and requires the packages specified in ``requirements.txt``.